Roof tiles: Imbrex and tegula

-The imbrex and tegula are overlapping tiles that were used by many ancient cultures, including the Greeks, Romans, and Chinese.
+The imbrex and tegula are overlapping tiles that were used by many ancient cultures, including the Chinese, Greeks, and Romans.
 The tegula is a flat tile laid against the surface of the roof, while the imbrex is a semi-cylindrical tile laid over the joints between tegulae.

 In early designs tegula were perfectly flat, however over time they were designed to have ridges along their edges to channel water away from the gaps between tiles.